-Data-centre-as-a-service (DCaaS) offerings are now a viable alternative for end users who would prefer not to operate the edge data centre themselves.
+Data-centre-as-a-service (DCaaS) offerings are now a viable alternative for end users who would prefer not to operate the edge data center themselves.
 They are then free to focus on their core tasks while harnessing the benefits of the IoT for their business.

-Hand-in-hand with IT-as-a-service (ITaaS) platform providers, the IT industry also offers private-cloud data centres in shipping containers, plus ITaaS.
+Hand-in-hand with IT-as-a-service (ITaaS) platform providers, the IT industry also offers private-cloud data centers in shipping containers, plus ITaaS.
 These containers are fully equipped with all key active components, such as servers, network connectivity and storage for immediate and rapid deployment/use.